- Spoonflower is asking me to complete tax information, which is something I’ve never had to do on other POD sites. What does this mean?

 - How will you send me my 1099?

-Right now we plan to mail you your 1099 (or 1042-S) via a service called Track1099.
-We will use the address you provided when you filled out your tax information tab.
+Spoonflower will email you your 1099 (or 1042-S) via a service called Track1099, to the email address connected to your Spoonflower account.
+Should that email bounce back for any reason, we will mail a copy to the address you provided when you filled out your tax information tab.